 NFPA 80 defines door assemblies as a combination of the door, frames, hardware, sidelites and transoms.
 The IBC also makes it clear that sidelites and transoms are part of the door assembly, which is why it is covered in Table 716.5.

-Unlike the door vision panel columns, there are no sprinkler exceptions or trade-offs for sidelites and transoms in 1-2 hour exit enclosures and passageways.
+Unlike the fire door vision panel columns, there are no sprinkler exceptions or trade-offs for sidelites and transoms in 1-2 hour exit enclosures and passageways.
 Both the glass and the frames used in sidelites, transoms and other openings in exit enclosures and passageways must meet ASTM E-119 and rated equal to the wall.
 Ceramics, although rated up to 180 minutes, cannot be used in these applications because it does not meet ASTM E-119.
 The same is true for standard hollow metal frames – although rated up to 90 minutes, it cannot be used in these applications because it does not meet ASTM E-119.

 Knowledge is Key